 Ritchie Creek Vineyard is one of the oldest and seemingly most isolated wineries in the Spring Mountain District.
 There are in fact a number of wineries in the immediate vicinity – but much of their property is heavily wooded and you don’t sense there are any winery neighbors during a visit here.
-Their 8 acres of vineyards are located at about 2000 feet and are separated into two vineyard blocks – the lower and the upper block; sometimes they receive snow in the winter.
+Their approximately 8 acres of vineyards are located at about 2000 feet and are separated into two vineyard blocks – the lower and the upper block; sometimes they receive snow in the winter.
 The vineyards are planted in soils that are extremely thin and rocky and as a result stresses the vines more than say the valley floor grown fruit.
 This produces rich concentrated flavors as well as much lower yields.
 Combine that with the age of some of their vines (over 30 years) and the yields become small indeed.

 Pete and his wife Maggie are still owners.
 Production has dropped off as they are well up in years and and Pete is no longer making the wine.
-Their son, Andre – who grew up on the property and assisted his father in the winery as well as in the vineyard – has returned after a number of years away at school to continue managing the vineyard and eventually start making wine again.
+Their son, André – who grew up on the property and assisted his father in the winery as well as in the vineyard – has returned after a number of years away at school to continue managing the vineyard and eventually start making wine again.
 André has overseen the replanting of part of their vineyard to new Cabernet Sauvignon vines.

-Their driveway off of the top of Spring Mountain Road is a shared driveway for other area wineries & residences & contains a number of forks in the road; stick to the forks that contain the signs for their address (4024) and their name.
+The property is located off of Spring Mountain Road on a side road used by other area wineries and residences that winds its way along a ridge near the Napa/Sonoma County line.
 The actual winery is located below their residence down a very narrow somewhat overgrown gravel and dirt road.
 There is parking for 1 or maybe 2 cars and the turn around is somewhat tight.
 Their production is very low and due to their location, transition in wine making and little wine left from a previous vintage – they are currently not setup for tastings.

-All tastings are by appointment only and note that they may not offer tastings in the winter or summer (spring and fall are better times to get hold of the owners Pete & his wife Maggie) and or it depends on their son, Andre’s schedule.
-If Pete is around, this is a rare tasting where you get to meet with one of the long time winemakers in the valley.
-Tasting is at the small winery that Pete built and you are surrounded by native vegetation, many chirping birds and tall fir trees; you are in a forest!
-The natural vegetation of the nearby State Park only adds to the peacefulness of this area – sometimes the only noise you hear is the wind blowing through the trees.
+The small winery that Pete built is surrounded by native vegetation, often chirping birds and tall fir trees; you are in a forest!
+The natural vegetation of the nearby State Park only adds to the quiet and peacefulness of this area – sometimes the only noise you hear is the wind blowing through the trees.
 The actual Ritchie Creek starts on their property and flows all the way down to the Napa Valley floor.

 When we first visited we sat down at a table next to the actual winery with Pete and tasted his 2004 Cabernet Sauvignon.
 This wine is blended with Merlot, is all estate grown and is very well balanced.
-Like their other wines, the Cabernet is refreshingly kept at more traditional alcohol levels – in this case in the mid 13% range.
+Like their other wines, the Cabernet Sauvignon is refreshingly kept at more traditional alcohol levels – in this case in the mid 13% range.
 And in a nod to these lower alcohol food friendly wines his father made – André plans to continue to keep making wines in this style.

-Ritchie Creek also makes a robust Pinot Noir; this is not the elegant Pinot Noirs that you might often find in the Russian River Valley, or Sonoma Coast of neighboring Sonoma.
+Ritchie Creek has also made a robust Pinot Noir in the past; this is not an elegant Pinot Noir that you might often find in the Russian River Valley, or Sonoma Coast of neighboring Sonoma.
 Rather this is a mountain grown Pinot – with structure, spices – and deeper darker berry fruit flavor.
 Historically Pete tended to pick this varietal somewhat early.
 We challenge you to name other Spring Mountain wineries growing Pinot Noir (we know of at least 3 others)!